-The CHP reports that the majority of motorcycle crashes (59 percent) are attributed to three major factors: unsafe speed, improper turning and driving under the influence of alcohol or drugs.
-Additionally, 65 percent of fatal crashes and 56 percent of injury-causing crashes are the fault of the motorcyclist.
+The CHP reports that the majority of motorcycle crashes (59 percent) are attributed to three major factors: unsafe speed, improper turning, and driving under the influence of alcohol or drugs.
+Additionally, 65 percent of fatal crashes and 56 percent of injury-causing crashes are the faults of the motorcyclist.
 This means that about one-third of all fatal crashes and almost half of all injury-causing crashes are caused by other factors, which include distracted and impaired driving of other motorists in traditional passenger vehicles.

 Improving Roadway Safety for Motorcyclists

 The CHP is also getting ready to implement a 12-month traffic safety grant to reduce fatal and injury-causing motorcycle wrecks on popular roadways in California.
 Officers are targeting problematic areas with enhanced enforcement in addition to public safety education and awareness campaigns.